Last Updated: July 11, 2014

 “The Gorge is my Gym” website has daily updates on what to do and on wind forecast. http://thegorgeismygym.com/forecast/

 Both windsurfing rental stores display the daily forecasts on paper or on their computer in the store.

 Also, http://windalert.com and other sites you may know of.

 Most people (Level 1, Level 2) will launch at the “Hook” or the “Event Site”.
 There are 24 sites around the Gorge.
-If you get lessons, the lessons are taught in the Hook (an enclosed windsurfing area near Event Site), or in the Event Site.
+If you get lessons, the lessons are taught in the Hook (an enclosed windsurfing area near the Event Site), or in the Event Site.
 The Event Site no longer has on site rentals but the Hook has daily rentals for around US $50.

 There is some nice countryside driving with fruit trees etc in the Old Highway on the Oregon side of the Columbia river, on the east side of Hood River.
 There are some wineries around there also.

 You can also cross over to the Washington side , over the bridge at the McDonald’s and Holiday inn area.
 On the Washington side, there is White Salmon, a nice smaller town.